Antoinette Duclaire: Assassination

-On the night of 29 June 2021, Duclaire and journalist Diego Charles were shot in Port-au-Prince in a vehicle, which was driven by Duclaire.
-She was hit by seven bullets and pronounced dead in the early hours of 30 June.
+On the night of 29 June 2021, Duclaire and journalist Diego Charles were shot in Port-au-Prince in a vehicle which was driven by Duclaire.
+She was hit by seven bullets and was pronounced dead in the early hours of 30 June.
 13 others were killed that day in Delmas.
 A requiem mass in honor of Duclaire and Charles took place on 17 July, and a celebration of her life sponsored by Solidarité des Femmes Haïtiennes Journalistes occurred the following day in Port-au-Prince.
 The final tribute to Duclaire took place on 19 July and was put on by "Zèklè Gwoup Fanm nan Sid".